 Source: official site

 If you want to visit the tunnels, you need to book tickets in advance.
 And you can do it through the official website.

-And now let’s discuss several common issues and find out what is the connection between Star Trek and the Western Wall.
+And now, let’s discuss several common issues and find out the connection between Star Trek and the Western Wall.

 Taps And Drinking Water

 There are two kinds of taps in the plaza – one for drinking and the other for purification.

 When you see a tap, like in the photo above, you know it is not a drinking one.
 It is a washing station where Jews fill up a small silver or plastic double-handled jug and wash their hands.
 You can see the drinking fountain in the background of the photo above.
 There are many people near it, and there is also a sign in different languages.
 And in this context, I also want to mention that the green glass fence that appears in the top left corner.
 That is the entrance to the restrooms.

 No. You can visit anytime.
 And stay there for as long as you want.

 During your visit, you might see some people walking backward.
 Some Jews do not turn their back to the Western Wall too hastily (since they consider it disrespectful).
 Thus they start by walking backward, and only when their distance from the Kotel is increased, they turn around.

 In this post, we discussed the recommended times for a visit.
 And one of them was Birkat Kohanim.
 Do you know how the hand gesture for “Live Long And Prosper” was created?
 It is the sign that is used in Birkat Kohanim.